wmacevoy/latex-docker/README.md

 ### Step 4 - customize (optional, but very good idea)

 Edit the `dockers/latex/Dockerfile` file to decide what you want.
-There are some Dockerfile.* templates to start from.
+You don't have to get it right the first time.

 **DO NOT** change the first FROM line - this was written specifically by setup-base so your dockers are project specific - they are named according to the folder of the project they are in.